INSIDE MUSIC

 As we learned last time, the 9th of a chord is the same tone as a 2nd.
 That is, the 9th of a C chord is D, a maj 9th (or maj.
 2nd) up from the root, C. The 11th is the same as a 4th, and the 13th is the same as the 6th.
 To get the lower “version” of an extension, just subtract 7: 9 - 7 = 2, 11 - 7 = 4, 13 - 7 = 6.

 But how do you know whether to call a D in a C chord a 2 or a 9?
 It depends on the rest of the chord.
-A 9th implies the 7th as well, so a CMaj9 chord is CMaj7 with a 9th (D) added; C9 is C7 with a 9th added; and Cmin9 is Cmin7 with a 9th added.
-However, in “sus2” chords, the 2nd replaces the 3rd, and there’s no 7th: Csus2 is C, D, and G (no E).
+If the chord has a third (E), then the D is a 9; if the D takes the place of the third (as in a Csus2 chord), then it's a 2.
+Also, the 9 can imply the 7 as well: a CMaj9 chord is CMaj7 with a 9 (D) added; C9 is C7 with a 9 added; and Cmin9 is Cmin7 with a 9 added.
+In the "sus2" chord mentioned above, the 2 replaces the 3, and ther's no 7: Csus2 is C, D, and G (no E).

-(NOTE: Last month I said that Maj7 chords never have a sus4, which was an overstatement.
-It’s not that you can’t play it -- it’s actually a very cool chord -- but in terms of reading lead sheets, song books, etc., you will rarely see a Maj7sus4 chord symbol.
-This is certain assumptions are built into these symbols; one such assumption is that Maj7 chords usually don't have a sus4.)
+(NOTE: Last month I said that Maj7 chords rarely have a sus4.
+It's not that you can't play it, but in terms of reading lead sheets, song books, etc., you will almost never see a Maj7sus4 chord symbol.
+This is because certain assumptions are built into these symbols; one such assumption is that Maj7 chords usually don't have a sus4, because of the tritone created between the 7th and the 4th.)

 The tones in extended chords can be arranged in whatever order you choose, but certain voicings are more common.
 One of the extensions is often voiced on top to make it ring out more clearly, but they can also add richness and density voiced lower down.